doxx/doxx.net/README.md

 # **doxx.net (BETA): The Ultimate Stealth VPN and Darknet Service**

 **doxx.net** is a high-performance, secure VPN and darknet service engineered for the discerning user or researcher.
-Leveraging multiple transport protocols—including **TCP**, **encrypted TCP**, and **HTTPS**—doxx.net ensures your traffic seamlessly blends with regular web activity, effectively bypassing restrictive firewalls and censorship.
+Leveraging multiple transport protocols—including **encrypted TCP** and **HTTPS**—doxx.net ensures your traffic seamlessly blends with regular web activity, effectively bypassing restrictive firewalls and censorship.

 Inspired by the ingenuity of **DarkFlare**, doxx.net incorporates advanced techniques to disguise your TCP traffic as HTTPS requests, allowing it to slip through corporate firewalls undetected.